 The first commercial vintage of W.H.
 Smith Wines was in 2001.
 The source of the Cabernet Sauvignon is from their Piedra Hill Vineyard which is located next to the winery.
 The location is above the fog line which provides a cooler overall climate compared to the Napa Valley floor.
 This means longer ripening, higher acidity and a more even ripening of the grapes.
 W.H.
 Smith selects only the most intensely flavored and aromatic wine from select barrels for the final blends.
 They also keep fruit from individual clones separate until the final blends are constructed.
 We tried several barrel samples during our visit including what would become the components for the W.H Smith 2006 bronze label.
 This dark wine has a very round mouth feel; even so young, it is already an elegant style of Cabernet Sauvignon.

 We thought it was impossible to find a Howell Mountain based winery producing high quality Pinot Noirs until we visited W.H.
 Smith.
-Of course this isn’t Pinot Noir country and they don’t grow these grapes here, rather all their Pinot Noirs are sourced from premium vineyards located along the Sonoma Coast region in Sonoma County.
+Of course this isn’t Pinot Noir country and while they do grow a small block of Pinot Noir on Howell Mountain (only one of two vintners we know growing this varietal on the mountain – the other being Prim Cellars) the majority of their Pinot Noir is sourced from premium vineyards located along the Sonoma Coast region in Sonoma County.
 During our visit with Bill, we tried numerous Pinot Noir wines while still in barrel.
 Our favorite is the Pinot Noir produced from the Hellenthal Vineyard – located at about 1800 feet.
 This is a very dark wine with earthy notes on the bouquet followed by vibrant cherry and raspberry flavors.
 A number of area wineries have discovered this vineyard and source fruit from it.
 The vineyard site is only 5 miles from the Pacific Ocean so it receives a fair amount of wind and fog, which are perfect growing conditions for this varietal.

 The Maritime is their premium Pinot Noir and the fruit for this wine is selected from several vineyards all within close proximity to the Pacific Ocean.
 Compared to their Sonoma Coast Pinot Noir this wine is generally darker and more shows more concentrated fruit both in the bouquet and on the palate, all the while retaining the wonderful elegant smoothness.
 The palate shows a variety of fruit including plum and cherry with a soft lingering finish.